Andative and venitive: Lithuanian

-The Lithuanian language marks direction towards and away from the deictic centre when movement verbs are used much alike, but even more so, than Slavic languages.
+The Lithuanian language marks direction towards and away from the deictic centre when movement verbs are used much like, but even more so, than Slavic languages.
 This makes up a very important part of Lithuanian grammar, as it is added to many of the most used verbs (movement verbs).
 In the general sense, the proclitic "at" shows movement towards the listener or the deictic centre and "iš" shows movement from or away from it.

 As it can be understood from the examples, the particles "at" and "iš" help Lithuanians specify the relation of the movement intended with the deictic centre.
 As a result of this, different nuances can be obtained from not using these particles, similar to the feeling provided in English by using "I will go to you" vs "I will come to you".

 Several other verbs which can and do use these particles are: eiti (to go by foot), nešti (to carry), skristi (to fly), vairuoti (to pilot, to drive), etc.